danielvillahermosadominguez/katalistpaymentservice/README.md

     - Database and manually fill this information?
     - Moodle.
 I haven't found any way to find it
     - The same prize for every course.
 Hardcode, constant
+# Restrictions and Rules
+- [12.09.2023 ] We don't override data in Moodle or in Holded.
+- [12.09.2023 ] The quantity is initially 1.
+One per user.
+We will evolute by the time

 # Task related with the POC

-- [x] static website with a basic form in Azure (playground).
-Github repository + deployment
-- [x] Basic service in Java without security in the playground.
-Github repository + deployement
-- [x] Basic Integration between website form and service
-- [x] Access to Moodle and configuration for interaction with the API
-- [x] Moodle interaction - basic uses cases
+- [ ] Refactor of the service and some test coverage after the poc
+- [ ] Resend in case of error + to be sure the mail has been sent (invoice)
+- [ ] Private Data Policy in the form - People of Paycomet will help us to cover it
+- [ ] Evaluate to use MongoDB - Deprecated.
+Create an ADR for the PostgreeSQL decision
+- [ ] Connection holded PRO
+- [ ] Connection moodle PRO + configuration of security
+- [ ] Repository migration to Codurance organization
+- [ ] Logs and traceability
+- [ ] Send a email in case of error with the information
+- [ ] To use a hash for the key in holded
+- [ ] Create in holded person and company depending on the form.
+Include a checkbox "Company"
+- [ ] Review the format of the invoice - review with product owner
+- [ ] Review the error messages
+- [ ] Form must have localization
+- [ ] New data in the forms: address, phone - review with product owner
 - [ ] TPV and Sandbox (Paycomet) access
 - [ ] TPV interaction - basic uses cases
-- [x] Access to holded
-- [x] holded interaction - basic uses cases
-- [ ] Workaround.
-Create a new account with other email in holded to test the api
 - [ ] Environments variables in HTML5.
 How not to harcode the url
-- [ ] Enviroment variables in Service
-- [ ] Refactor of the service and some test coverage after the poc
 - [ ] Validation the correct input in the service. surely with tests
 - [ ] Send a mail with an account.
 The idea it could be neccesary, at least to the edge cases
-- [x] Basic integration of in azure with Moodle.
-Tests
-- [ ] Basic integration in azure with Holded.
-Test
 - [ ] Basic integration in azure with TPV.
 Test
 - [ ] Service security in the backend
-- [ ] Database to persist information in the playground.
-Postgree?
-We could delay the decision with SQLite or file.
 - [ ] Optional if we don't have TPV interaction - Stripe interaction.
 Review it in the demo
-- [ ] Improve the look and feel of the basic form
+- [ ] Improve the look and feel of the basic form - use codurance styles
 - [ ] Emulation of the TPV (temporary) - Optional and to evaluate
 - [ ] Documentation about the integrations.
   - [ ] Integration with Moodle and user, token, etc
+  - [ ] Decisions in Holded integration
   - [ ] Deployment in Azure and improvements
-- [ ] Review the infrastructure and dockerization.
+  - [ ] Secrets in vaults and Bitlocker
-- [ ] Review if the playground is the best place for it.
+- [ ] Review the infrastructure and dockerization - use a docker container for the service
 - [ ] Transfer repositories to codurance organization in Github
 - [ ] Problem with the automatic deployment of the service.
 User in azure to deploy.
 - [ ] Migration to AWS
-- [ ] Form with token and remove the courseID (this could be a parameter)
-- [ ] Restrict connection with the service, only for the static form (cookies?)
+- [ ] Restrict connection with the service, only for the static form (cookies?) or with infrastructure
+- [x] static website with a basic form in Azure (playground).
+Github repository + deployment
+- [x] Basic service in Java without security in the playground.
+Github repository + deployement
+- [x] Basic Integration between website form and service
+- [x] Access to Moodle and configuration for interaction with the API
+- [x] Moodle interaction - basic uses cases
+- [x] Access to holded
+- [x] holded interaction - basic uses cases
+- [x] Workaround.
+Create a new account with other email in holded to test the api
+- [x] Enviroment variables in Service
+- [x] Basic integration of in azure with Moodle.
+Tests
+- [x] Basic integration in azure with Holded.
+Test
+- [x] Database to persist information in the playground.
+Postgree?
+We could delay the decision with SQLite or file.
+- [x] Review if the playground is the best place for it.-> Final in AWS
+- [x] Form with token and remove the courseID (this could be a parameter)

 # Detected BUGS
-- [ ] When an email contains "+" character.
-For example daniel.villahermosa+user@codurance.com.
-We receive an error with the following data:
-  - Course ID : 9
-  - Email: daniel.villahermosa+user@codurance.com
-  - Name: Daniel
-  - Surname: Garcia
-  - Company Name: Su empresa
-  - DNI/CIF: 339939393F
-  - Only invoice with Holded